antoes/azureLabs/README.md

-# static-web-app-lab
-Static web application lab
+# Repo for Azure Labs